TYPE A PERSONALITY

 Do you not allow your children to fail, such as doing their homework rather than helping them?
 Not allowing your child to fail is a major problem and a mistake.

 Do you accompany your children everywhere they go, barring them from exploring, getting dirty, receiving minor cuts and bruises, or discovering new playmates?

 Parents must also learn how to let go to allow their children to grow and survive.
 Dr. Benjamin Spock’s early books on baby and child care are trusted methods on raising children.

 4. Abuse of Power and Control.
 Some define abuse as getting another to do something that they did not want to do.
 That definition could literally mean anything.
 The legal definition is the use of power or position of authority by employing a wrongful/illegal act.
 The definition here is an unreasonable use of power or control to achieve a purpose unrelated to the advancement of any positive trait.

 The prime minister of England in the late 1700’s said that “power tends to corrupt, and absolute power corrupts absolutely.”
 It was quoted in a political context, but it likely applies to all human endeavors.

 Laws control most abuses.
-But, there are voluntary methods as well.
 All organizations, professional and social, have adopted ethics to control abuses and promote fair play.
 Religious organizations, local ministers, and spiritual advisors often mediate in this area.